WorksApplications/Sudachi/README.md

 - -a outputs the dictionary form and the reading form
 - -d dump the debug outputs
 - -o specifies output file (default: the standard output)
+- -t separate words with spaces
+- -ts separate words with spaces, and break line for each sentence
 - -f ignore errors

 ### Examples